Swansea, Glamorganshire, late July 1848

 “A big dog,” Kate said.

 Despite Sampson’s efforts the tide still seemed to pull him and the boy out into the bay.
 The men in the rowboat adjusted their angle and quickly closed the distance.
 People cheered, then fell into silence as the lifeless boy was pulled from the waves and placed on a folded tarpaulin.
 The men struggled to lift the dog from the water, then started rowing for the quay.
 The dog shook out its long fur, then barked, pawed, and nosed the boy.
 Everyone started shifting slowly along the quayside to the nearest set of stairs with their heads hung low.
 Some people sadly hugged each other and started to weep.
 Two little girls wailed is dismay.
-The Beauforts and Lord Powis didn’t follow, the men removing their top hats.
+The Beauforts and Earl Powis didn’t follow, the men removing their top hats.

 Kate felt her heart ache and throat constrict painfully.
 This is horrible.
 What a… oh!
 “Hurrah!”
 She burst with a little hop of joy when the boy sat up in the boat.